Luca97Cuomo/sna-project/README.md

 ```

 If you want to run only a specific clustering algorithm you can delete
-as much experiments as you want from the following lines into the
+as many experiments as you want from the following lines into the
 `clustering_main.py` files.

 ```python